under construction

 It is basically a symmetric (balanced) circuit that is used a-symmetric.
 By varying the class-A current and at the same time varying the balance too, a point can be found where the two FET curves are mirrors of each other.
 If tested with heavy overload, this point is the point with minimum cross-modulations, it cancels out!!

 I use a two tone test generator with 2 and 3 MHz, and cancel out 5 MHz.
+See an item below.
 Because 5 MHz is NOT in the original signals.

 The generator I've created is crystal controlled so the signals are in phase, nice view on scope, up to 10Vpp linear HF on the primary of the transformer!!